gorhill/uBlock/platform/npm/README.md

 ## Usage

+See `./demo.js` in package for instructions to quickly get started.

 At the moment, there can be only one instance of the static network filtering engine ("SNFE"), which proxy API must be imported as follow: